-Countries and supranational organizations Negative criteria Positive criteria Environment 15.
-Green House Gas intensity ✓ ✓ Social issues 16.Investee countries subject to social violations ~ \checkmark
+Countries and supranational organizations - 0 Positive criteria Environment 15.
+Green House Gas intensity ✓ ✓ Social issues 16.Investee countries subject to social violations ✓ ✓

 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 Details: